janith-jware/local-installation-manual/README.md

 | Ubuntu 20.04 | Ubuntu 20.04 | Ubuntu 20.04 |

 ### API Installation
-1. Connect to the MQTT broker server via SSH.
+1. Connect to the MQTT broker server via SSH or go to terminal.
 2. Run the following command and follow the instructions to launch the mqtt broker.

    `bash <(curl -s https://gist.githubusercontent.com/casi-devops-team/31a5680df02c9632830a574ec895db37/raw/687b145aa23db4bc4b50f93c6a3ea94b263323a7/local-casi-mqtt.sh)`

    Now you can access the mqtt broker server at `http://server-ip-address/` or at `http://server-hostname/`
-4. Connect to the database server via SSH:
+4. Connect to the database server via SSH or go to terminal:
 5. Run the following command in a server to launch the database server:

    ```curl -sSL -o casi_script.sh https://gist.githubusercontent.com/casi-devops-team/6ec4887a4b022a1d1818f5958a86147a/raw/a20e464c7191b6b635348fbbd974ee9b32b63095/local-casi-database.sh && sudo bash casi_script.sh```